exibios/RepData_PeerAssessment1/PA1_template.md

   summarize(steps_avg = mean(steps))
 ```

-We're doing an approach based on *day of the week* and the *minute* interval,using mean
+We're doing an approach based on *day of the week* and the *minute* interval,using mean.
 **df_cc** is a complete_cases data.frame of **df**

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.